XinyueZ/wikipedia-google-place-together/README.md

-# wikipedia-google-place-together
+Sample wikipedia-google-place-together
+===

-Use Google Android Place API and Wikipedia Geo-Search
+- Use Google Android Place API

+- Use Wikipedia Geo-Search